Create a PDF File with Blazor Tutorial

 VB C#

-The preceding example uses the RenderHtmlAsPdf instance method to transform a string of HTML into PDF content.
-We can supply any amount of HTML strings to the function.
-Furthermore, we can use the procedures described previously to save this content on the client's computer.
+The preceding example uses the RenderHtmlAsPdf instance method to transform any string of HTML into PDF content.
+Furthermore, the SaveAs method can be used in the procedures described previously to save this content on the client's computer.

-Create PDFs in Blazor using IronPDF, Figure 7: The Blazor PDF Generation Application created in this tutorial
+Create a PDF File with Blazor Tutorial, Figure 7: The Blazor PDF Generation Application created in this tutorial The Blazor PDF Generation Application created in this tutorial

-The screenshot above shows the web application that we developed in this tutorial.
+The screenshot above shows the Web Application that developed in this tutorial.
 Clicking on the Download button will trigger the C# code to produce the PDF content, and a JavaScript function to download the PDF content on the client-side.

 Conclusion

-In this article, we have developed a Blazor web application that uses the IronPDF PDF library to generate PDF files from web pages.
+This article demonstrated how to develop a Blazor Web Application that uses the IronPDF PDF library to generate PDF files from web pages.